xchem/fragalysis-stack-behaviour-tests/README.md

 ## Running the UI tests

-Run the tests from the project root or `playwright` directory using pytest: -
+Run the tests from the project root or `playwright` directory using pytest, forcing the Fragalysis supported Chrome browser: -

-    pytest
+    pytest --browser-channel chrome

 ---